Hervar77/infinity-doc/mkdocs/api/infinity.memory.md

 Parameters:

 - key: `string`
-  >the key to be examined
+  >The key to be examined.

 Return type: `boolean`